 3.2.
-Restrict access to highly toxic substances through stronger enforcement of supply chain: ways poisons are acquired and why the established control mechanisms do not prevent their illegal use packs in informal trading areas.
-The stores of highly toxic and illegal substances are often accessible for use in poison-baits (Richards 2011; Sánchez-Barbudo, Camarero and Mateo 2013).
+Restrict access to highly toxic substances through stronger enforcement of supply chain: ways poisons are acquired and why the established control mechanisms do not prevent their illegal use

+Often illegal substances are stockpiled by poison-bait users and farmers who originally had legal use of these substances, such as carbofuran and other highly toxic carbamates.
+In Africa, pesticides are sometimes sold in unregulated conditions, or where regulations exist they are illegally sold in small packs in informal trading areas.
+The stores of highly toxic and illegal substances are often accessible for use in poison-baits (Richards 2011; Sánchez-Barbudo, et al. 2013).
 To limit accessibility to these substances, there are a number of steps to take, including removal of grace periods, alignment of removal policies, and user/buyer restriction to certified professionals only, each of which are discussed below.